Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 - *Country*
     Enter the country name of the store address.

-[comment]: <> (Should the country field be mandatory and a drop-down list?)

 - [< BACK]
     Click this button to go back to the previous step.
 The *Printing* wizard window is displayed.

 - [CANCEL]
     Click this button to cancel defining the store address and close the wizard window.

-    > [Info] If you cancel the wizard now, the store is nevertheless created but you have to configure the further store settings manually.
+    > [Info] If you cancel the wizard now, the store is nevertheless created, but you have to configure the further store settings manually.

 - [CONTINUE]
     Click this button to save the store address and proceed to the next step in the store wizard.
 The *Stock* wizard window is displayed.
 The *Saving successful* message is displayed in the upper right corner of the wizard window.